There was a notable tornado in October 1913.

 March.
+A wet, unsettled month.
 Easter was extremely early this year, on 23 March.
 Unfortunately is was stormy.
-There was a severe gale in Southern England on the 22nd, when part of Worthing Pier was blown down.
-Its was the worst storm for eight years at Kew.
+There wasa severe gale in Southern England on the 22nd, with part of Worthing Pier blown down.
+It was the worst storm for eight years at Kew.

 April.
 An unsettled month; twice as much rainfall as usual in Wales and the Pennines.
 Only NE Scotland saw average rainfall.